PackFitter

 Larger carry-on or checked bag range

-A 35–40L bag is the sweet spot for most June cruises — large enough for flexible layering and a packed pair of shoes, with room left for souvenirs.
-June's lighter layers make carry-on significantly easier than May, and most travelers find they have space to spare.
+A 35–40L bag is the sweet spot for carry-on-focused June cruisers — large enough for flexible layering and a packed pair of shoes, with some room for souvenirs.
+June's lighter layers make carry-on significantly easier than May for travelers committed to packing light.

 Not sure how much space your June cruise setup actually needs?
-Use the packing calculator to estimate your setup and compare it to real bag sizes.
+Use the Quick Packing Calculator to estimate your setup and compare it to real bag sizes.

 Osprey Farpoint 40 — Carry-On Backpack